bxavier/node-ts-express-postgres-api-boilerplate/README.md

 ## API Documentation

-The API is documented using minimal Swagger annotations directly in controllers:
+The API is documented using Swagger annotations in controllers:

 ```typescript
 /**